mantidproject/documents/Design/EmbeddedInstrumentInfoNexus.md

 1. Embedded IDF is loaded
 2. check if XXX\_Parameter\_Corrections.xml exist, if yes, then check if date of raw nexus file is between any of the valid-from/valid-to dates.
 If the answer is no, continue with step 4, otherwise continue with step 3
 3. If append is 'true' load embedded parameter file (if exist) and then run LoadParametersFile with "filename".
-If append is 'false' run ClearParametersFile and then run LoadParametersFile with "filename"
+If append is 'false' run ClearParametersFile and then run LoadParametersFile with "filename".
+Stop here, i.e. don't continue with step 4
 4. Load embedded parameter file if exist

 Along the same lines we could provide a mechanism for correcting the instrument itself.
 Hence, a user may add XXX\_IDF\_Corrections.xml: